Horácio de Faria

-Horácio Delfim Dias de Faria (born 2 December 1947) is a former Portuguese football player.
+Horácio Delfim Dias de Faria (born 2 December 1947), known as Horácio, is a Portuguese former footballer who played as a forward.
 He played 14 seasons and 313 games in the Primeira Liga for Leixões and Varzim.

-Club career
+Career

-He made his Primeira Liga debut for Leixões on 18 September 1966 in a game against Sanjoanense.
+De Faria made his Primeira Liga debut for Leixões on 18 September 1966 in a game against Sanjoanense.

-On 14 December 1969, he scored 5 goals for Leixões against Boavista.
+On 14 December 1969, he scored five goals for Leixões against Boavista.